mas-cli/mas/README.md

 The [mas-cli Homebrew tap](https://github.com/mas-cli/homebrew-tap) provides pre-built bottles for all macOS versions since 10.11 (El Capitan).

-The newest versions of mas, however, are only available for macOS 10.15+ (Catalina or newer).
+The newest versions of mas, however, are only available for macOS 13+ (Ventura or newer).

 To install mas from the tap: